adv68/GVSU-CIS350-Team_Stonks/docs/proposal-template.md

 # Introduction

 Our project idea is to build an IoT device based off of a Raspberry Pi that watches stock tickers.
-An embedded web server will allow the user to choose different views, different tickers, and any other features we decide to implement.
-Connected to the Raspberry Pi will be some sort of [LED or LCD Display](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/driving-matrices) that outputs the current price of a selected stock (or stocks) and/or some other relative data.
+An embedded web server will allow the user to choose different views, different tickers, and any other features we decide to implement. ~~Connected to the Raspberry Pi will be some sort of [LED or LCD Display](https://learn.adafruit.com/adafruit-rgb-matrix-plus-real-time-clock-hat-for-raspberry-pi/driving-matrices)~~ When you plug the pi into a monitor, an terminal app will start that outputs the current price of a selected stock (or stocks) and/or some other relative data.

 # Anticipated Technologies